 The rippling waters of the River Dove cut through a steep sided limestone gorge.
-Strips of broadleaved woodland line the banks.
+Strips of broad leaved woodland line the banks.
 Suddenly you emerge into grassland with sweeping views and dry stone walls, descending gently to the village of Ilam, with its ancient cross and tidy, flower filled gardens.

+The rugged beauty of this area is overwhelming and makes it a wonderful place to walk; rolling hills, tranquil dales, gorges, magnificent rock formations, evidence of a history which changed the world and some beautiful towns of honey coloured stone.
 The limestone White Peak area of the southern Peak District is an ideal base for a holiday at this moderate walking grade.
 You will be surrounded by beautiful limestone crags, valleys, streams and rivers.
 Panoramic views over fascinating countryside will be your reward to be enjoyed from the local high points you will reach.

 NO Single Room Supplement